raviten/documentation/integrating-web-sdk.rst

 Logging Data
 ------------
 QG web SDK provides you ways to send us data about the users.
+Once you send us the data you can segment on the basis of that data (E.g. send a web push to users meeting certain criterion) and customize on the basis of that data (E.g. insert the image of the product that the user has seen, or the image of the product that you recommend for the user).
 You can send us two types of data: the attributes of a user, like email, name, city etc. (what we call profile information) and the data related to the activity that the user is doing.

 Logging profile information
 ###########################